techgnosis/tanzu-gitops/README.md

 ### vSphere Storage
-Every cluster that has stateful workloads needs a `StorageClass` to that `PersistentVolumes` can be created automatically via `PersistentVolumeClaims`.
+Every cluster that has stateful workloads needs a `StorageClass` so that `PersistentVolumes` can be created automatically via `PersistentVolumeClaims`.

 ### Sealed Secrets
 In the earlier days of Kubernetes, the idea of GitOps famously suffered from the problem of "everything in Git except Secrets".
 Kubernetes `Secrets` are of course not a secret as they are simply base64 encoded.
 With the SealedSecrets project, you can use the `kubeseal` CLI to encrypt regular `Secrets` into `SealedSecrets` using a secret key in the cluster.
-When a `SealedSecret` is applied to a cluster that secret key is used to decode the `SealedSecret` into a regular `Secret`.
+When a `SealedSecret` is applied to a cluster, that secret key is used to decode the `SealedSecret` into a regular `Secret`.
 Anyone with access to the cluster can still base64 decode the secret.

 ### Helm Operator
 The Helm Operator makes it easy to use Helm while also sticking to a IaC/GitOps mindset.
 It allows you to use Helm in a declarative sense using `HelmRelease` resources, instead of using Helm in an imperative manner with `helm install`.